edu-mryo/CyberSecurity/Labs and Machines/Blue.md

 ## Introduction

-Blue, while possibly the most simple machine on Hack The Box, demonstrates the severity of the EternalBlue exploit, which has been used in multiple large-scale ransomware and crypto-mining attacks since it was leaked publicly.lenge.
+Blue, while possibly the most simple machine on Hack The Box, demonstrates the severity of the EternalBlue exploit, which has been used in multiple large-scale ransomware and crypto-mining attacks since it was leaked publicly.

 ## Recon

 * **Nmap Scan:** `add nmap command here`

 ```bash
 ```